jaykv/cliffy/docs/features.md

 Cliffy includes AI-powered commands to help you generate and understand CLI manifests.
 Access these features through the `cli ai` command group.

 !!! tip
-    For a list of models supported, see [https://ai.pydantic.dev/models/](https://ai.pydantic.dev/models/).
+    For a list of the models supported, see [https://ai.pydantic.dev/models/](https://ai.pydantic.dev/models/).
 You can specify the model to use for the AI commands with `--model` or `-m` option.

 !!! tip
     Use `--preview` to output the fully constructed prompt for debugging or review.